World Book Day: Spain

-In Spain, Book Day began to be celebrated since 1926 every October 7, the date that Miguel de Cervantes was believed to have been born.
-But, it was considered more appropriate to celebrate this day in a more pleasant season for walking and browsing the books in the open-air.
-Spring was much better than fall.
-So in 1930 King Alfonso XIII approved the change of celebration of the Book Day on April 23, the supposed date of the death of Cervantes.
+In Spain, Book Day began in 1926, being celebrated annually on 7 October, the date that Miguel de Cervantes was believed to have been born.
+But, it was considered more appropriate to celebrate this day in a more pleasant season for walking and browsing the books in the open-air, spring was much better than autumn.
+So in 1930 King Alfonso XIII approved the change in celebration of Book Day to 23 April, the supposed date of the death of Cervantes.

 Sweden

 In Sweden, the day is known as Världsbokdagen ("World Book Day") and the copyright aspect is seldom mentioned.
 Normally celebrated on 23 April, it was moved to 13 April in the year 2000 and 2011 to avoid a clash with Easter.

 United Kingdom and Ireland

 In the United Kingdom and Ireland, World Book Day is a charity event in March, held annually on the first Thursday and coinciding with the release of special editions.
 The annual celebration on 23 April is World Book Night, an event organized by independent charity The Reading Agency.